Back to blog

 Close / Open App

 If we try to close the app and open it again, we'll see that the animation has disappeared.
-This is because all Core Animations are removed from layers when the app goes to the background.
-So, we need to fix it by adding the animation back when the app becomes active.
+This is because all CA Animations are removed from layers when the app goes to the background.
+But we can easily fix it by adding the animation back when the app becomes active.
 To do this, let's add an observer in the initializer and a handler method.

 override init(frame: CGRect) {